atanasster/grommet-controls/src/js/components/PasswordInput/README.md

 ## PasswordInput
-A passord field with show/hide password toggle.
+A password field with show/hide password toggle.
       All properties of DropInput apply